 What kind of rake do you use for artificial grass?
 The top rated artificial grass rakes used by both professionals and satisfied customers have a couple things in common.
 Firstly you want a rake that has stiff enough bristles or tines to collect debris on top of the grass and also penetrate into the grass to get in between the grass blades.
-The process of blooming by either pushing or pulling against the grain of the turf is ideal for turf longevity and cleaning but it does add stress to the rake, so make sure the shaft is made of a quality material.
+The process of blooming by either pushing or pulling against the grain of the turf is ideal for turf longevity and can be carried out by a rake, broom or the best and easiest method of using an artificial grass power brush.

 What is the best rake for artificial grass?
 The best artificial grass rake has everything you need for keeping your investment clean all year.
 The rakes listed below are all made by reputable companies that have been in the landscaping, carpet or cleaning industry for years so you can be sure the product is high quality.
 The differences between the different types of synthetic grass lawn rakes are worth considering and should allow you to find one that suits your preference when maintaining your artificial grass.